gethomepage/homepage/docs/widgets/authoring/getting-started.md

 ## New Feature Guidelines

-- New features should usually be linked to an existing feature request.
+- New features should be linked to an existing feature request.
 The purpose of this requirement is to avoid the addition (and maintenance) of features that might only benefit a small number of users.
 - If you have ideas for a larger feature you may want to open a discussion first.

 ## Service Widget Guidelines